Rrtk2/MSB1015-Assignment-3/README.md

 [![GitHub License](https://img.shields.io/github/license/Rrtk2/MSB1015-Assignment-3)](https://github.com/Rrtk2/MSB1015-Assignment-3/blob/master/LICENSE.md) ![](https://img.shields.io/badge/Status-Setting_up-orange) [![GitHub Watches](https://img.shields.io/github/watchers/Rrtk2/MSB1015-Assignment-3.svg?style=social&label=Watch&maxAge=2592000)](https://github.com/Rrtk2/MSB1015-Assignment-3/watchers)

+#### Problem statement
+Big data requires a lot of computing.
+Computer clusters and video cards can perform many calculations in parallel.
+But that requires that your computing task actually allows data to be processed in parallel.
+In this assignment you will use Nextflow to calculate LogP values for molecules encoded as SMILES that you retrieved from Wikidata.

 #### What is this project about
 This repository is the final product of assignment 3, requested by the course MSB1015 (Scientific Programming).